- Home

 Before surgery

-For stage 3 or 4 ovarian cancer, chemotherapy is sometimes given before surgery (neoadjuvant chemotherapy).
+For stage 3 or 4 ovarian cancer, chemotherapy is sometimes given before surgery.
+This is known as neoadjuvant chemotherapy.
 The aim is to shrink the tumours to make them easier to remove.
-This usually involves three cycles of chemotherapy, followed by surgery, and then another three cycles.

 Chemotherapy may be recommended as the main treatment if you are not well enough for a major operation or when the cancer cannot be surgically removed.